typicode/husky/docs/README.md

 yarn remove husky && git config --unset core.hooksPath
 ```

-# Recipes

 ## Monorepo

 It's recommended to add husky in root `package.json`.
 You can use tools like [lerna](https://github.com/lerna/lerna) and filters to only run scripts in packages that have been changed.

-## Custom directory
+## Custom hooks directory

-If you want to install husky in another directory, for example `.config`, you can pass it to `install` command.
-For example:
+If you want to install husky in another directory than the default `.husky`,
+for example `.config`, you can pass it to `install` command:

 ```js
 // package.json